Particular/docs.particular.net/samples/web/sql-http-passthrough/sample.md

 #### Startup

-At [ASP.NET Core Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) several actions are taken.
+At [ASP.NET Core Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) several actions are taken:

  * `AddSqlHttpPassthrough` is called on [IServiceCollection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection) which makes the `ISqlPassthrough` interface available via [dependency injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection).
  * `AddSqlHttpPassthroughBadRequestMiddleware` is called on [IApplicationBuilder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.iapplicationbuilder), which adds [Middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/) to the pipeline.
-This means that if the request parsing code of the SQL HTTP Passthrough throws a `BadRequestException`, that exception can be gracefully handled and a [HTTP BadRequest (400)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400) can be sent as a response.
-This is optional, and a Controller can choose to explicitly catch and handle `BadRequestException` in a different way.
+This means that if the request parsing code of the SQL HTTP Passthrough throws a `BadRequestException`, that exception can be gracefully handled and an [HTTP BadRequest (400)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400) can be sent as a response.
+This is optional, and a controller can choose to explicitly catch and handle `BadRequestException` in a different way.

 snippet: Startup